guilgautier/DPPy/README.rst

 .. code:: bash

   pip install dppy
+For a full installation, including extra dependencies and dependencies necessary to build the documentation (see above), use :code:`pip install dppy['zonotope','trees','docs']`.

-However you may not work with the latest version, so
+However you might want to work with the latest version, so

 1. If you have a GitHub account please consider forking DPPy and use git to clone your copy of the repo